kant/sharpapp/README.md

 SharpApp will cover the following areas to prepare you for the "net" after a clean install or major Windows 10 updates

 * Windows
-	- Run a privacy template and disable the most telemetry functions to improve the "real" Windows experience.
+	- Run a basic privacy template and disable the most telemetry functions to improve the "real" Windows experience.
 * Apps
 	- Remove preinstalled, bloatware and sponsored apps
 * Telemetry
 	- Block IP adresses of telemetry
 * Install
-	- Install basic software, like an Archive Utility, a text editor etc.
+	- Install basic software with integrated for Ninite service
 * Scripting
-	- Execute optional scripts in PowerShell, e.g. Install a new langauge pack etc.
+	- Execute optional scripts in PowerShell, e.g. run advanced scripts to remove Cortana or OneDrive and disable Windows Defender.
+Write your own GPO's by creating simple PowerShell scripts, putting them in scripts folder of SharpApp and run them all in one go!
 * More
 	- 100% free (please [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=donate@mirinsoft.com&lc=US&item_name=%20Mirinsoft&no_note=0&cn=&currency_code=USD&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted) and support me if you like it)
 	- features community powered and trending script files for your privacy, windows and apps